2006–2008 Bangladesh political crisis: Military intervention

-Due to this, Advisor Mukhles Chowdhury attempted to replace him by then General Officer Commanding (GOC) of 24 Division Major General Md Abdul Mubeen, who was later appointed as army chief by successive government.
+Due to this, Advisor Mukhles Chowdhury attempted to replace him with then general officer commanding (GOC) of 24 Division Major General Md Abdul Mubeen, who was later appointed as army chief by successive government.
 Unfortunately, DG of Special Security Force (SSF) Major General Syed Fatemi Ahmed Rumi supported Aminul Karim and misled former prime minister Khaleda Zia on this.
 Initially.
-Mrs Zia was convinced by Advisor Chowdhury, but later she took side of Rumi.
+Mrs. Zia was convinced by Advisor Chowdhury, but later she took the side of Rumi.
 But what she did not realise that once loyal this army officer had already betrayed her.
 Although Rumi was posted long five years of Khaleda Zia's tenure with her, she was under surveillance by him as well.
 During those days, he intercepted her personal life.
-Ironically, an army group including him, tried to publish a Nikahnama (marriage document) of his once boss in Prothom Alo, a bangla daily.
-Fatemi Rumi accompanied General Moeen to his maiden visit to India, he was posted by Moeen to Rangpur division of army where Moeen visited three times and worked to establish a University in Rangpur.
+Ironically, an army group including him, tried to publish a Nikahnama (marriage document) of his once boss in Prothom Alo, a Bangla daily.
+Fatemi Rumi accompanied General Moeen to his maiden visit to India, he was posted by Moeen to Rangpur division of army where Moeen visited three times and worked to establish a university in Rangpur.
 Moreover, Rumi pressured businessmen to contribute donation for the Kings Party "Jago Bangladesh" a political party created by Moeen, which dies a natural death.
 Likewise, when Mukhles Chowdhury informed top politicians that by 12 January 2011, there would be martial law in Bangladesh, Brigadier Chowdhury Fazlul Bari misled Khaleda Zia with the help of Aminul Karim to implement Moeen's plan to capture Presidency.
 In addition, Amin (popularly known as Bihari Amin as he was a settler from India's Bihar Province) informed the US diplomats that the Director General for National Security Intelligence, Maj.
 Gen. Md.
 Rezzaqul Haider Chowdhury (Haider), was relieved from duty and being investigated.
 (Later that year, he was charged in the 10-Truck Arms and Ammunition Haul in Chittagong, an incident of smuggling to a militant organisation based in India) The President's remaining CTG advisor, M Mukhlesur Rahman Chowdhury, was also relieved of his duties.
 The cable noted that both men were believed to be paths of influence from Khaleda Zia and the BNP.